ujjawalyt/BloggingApplication/README.md

 * Comment Features:
   * Enables users to comment on posts and engage in discussions.
-  * Provides options to like or dislike comments.
 Supports moderation features to manage and remove comments if necessary.